 Here’s a summary of the basic things you need to know about throw in your game:

-4. The shots you must absolutely change your aim to compensate for throw are slow stun shots close to and thinner than about a 1/2-ball hit (maximum throw), slow roll shots (about half of maximum throw), and shots with an amount of sidespin much different than the gearing outside amount of spin.
+- The shots you must absolutely change your aim to compensate for throw are stun shots close to and thinner than about a 1/2-ball hit (especially at slow speed), slow roll shots, and shots with an amount of sidespin much different than the gearing outside amount of spin.

 For more information, see “Everything You Need to Know About Throw” (BD, November, 2020).
 The System for Aiming With Sidespin (SAWS) covers in detail how to adjust for throw and CB deflection (resulting from squirt and swerve) when aiming all sorts of shots.
 The aim compensation when using sidespin page also contains useful resources.